bhattirahat/COMP353FinalProject/README.md

 # COMP353FinalProject

+## How to run the code

 After doing a git fetch pull

+In the terminal:
-make sure do `npm install`
+Download the latest dependencies `npm install`

-## How to run the code

-`npm start`
+Run the code `npm start`